SIGraDi 2025: Meta Responsive Approaches

 2021

 In this paper, we develop a structural pre-evaluation and optimization technique for vault-like shapes.
 This implementation focuses on exploring design spaces in early design stages.
 The proposed technique approaches the problem of reducing the flexibility of the design space while advancing to later design stages for vault-like shapes.
 We start with a custom design space based on design intent.
-Then, we define a sampling criteria to study a reduced number of candidates.
-Later, the optimization process focuses on minimizing structural deformation values through shape manipulation.
-Results show a notorious enhancement for maximum deflection and displacement of the structure.
-Generally speaking, the shape optimization pattern is consistent with how vault-like shape works.
-All solutions reduce their span and boundary area while increasing the maximum height.
-Also, reaching maximum deformation values that are ten times better than the admissible final values on average.
+Then, we define a sampling strategy to generate design alternatives.
+Those instances are evaluated through structural analysis.
+As a result, we map a design space of structurally valid shapes and show a set of geometric features that improve the structural performance of the shapes.
+This study contributes to a larger research stream working on the integration of performance aware modeling during the early design stages.

 View PublicationSIGraDi 2020: Transformative Design